nrkno/sofie-core/packages/documentation/docs/user-guide/installation/initial-sofie-core-setup.md

 * [Installed and running Sofie Core](installing-sofie-server-core.md)

-Once _Sofie-Core_ has been installed and is running you can begin setting it up.
+Once _Sofie Core_ has been installed and is running you can begin setting it up.
 The first step is to navigate to the _Settings page_.
-Please review the [Sofie Access Level ](/docs/getting-started/sofie-navigation)page for assistance getting there.
+Please review the [Sofie Access Level](/docs/getting-started/sofie-navigation) page for assistance getting there.

 To upgrade to a newer version or installation of new blueprints, Sofie needs to run its "Upgrade database" procedure to migrate data and pre-fill various settings.
 You can do this by clicking the _Upgrade Database_ button in the menu.